Let’s start with a harrowing statistic:

 - Letter s is never followed by letter x

-- Write the letter I before the letter E when the sound is long e.
-Except for cases when there is a preceding c or when sounding like an a.
+- Write the letter I before E when the sound is long e.
+Except for cases when there is a preceding c or sounding like an a.
 Are you confused about whether it should be “siege” or “seige”?
 Listen to the way you pronounce the word.
 The word sounds like a long e.
 Thus, it should be “siege” (i is written first before e).
 Meanwhile, the word conceive is written such that e comes first before i although it sounds like a long e.
 The reason behind that is because of the preceding c.
 On the other hand, the word sleighing sounds like it has an a.
 Thus, we write the word with a ei.

 - Use ou in the middle of the word, while use ow in the end.
 For example, the proper spelling is announce and not annuonce.
 Meanwhile, it should be hollow and not hollou.